solidjs-community/solid-primitives/packages/set/README.md

   set.has(2); // => true (reactive on change to the result) });

-// apply like with normal Set
+// apply changes like with normal Set set.add(4);
-set.add(4);
 set.delete(2);
 set.clear();